-Student Outcomes: The student will gain a better understanding of the mathematical relationship of particles, a functional ability to apply phase characteristics while using problem solving, critical thinking, graphical and data analysis and questioning skills.
-The student will be able to apply thermodynamic topics to multiple phases.
-The student will be able to assess and predict thermodynamic changes to reaction systems.
+Student Outcomes: The student will gain a better understanding the physical sciences while using problem solving, critical thinking, data analysis and questioning skills to develop hypothesis and draw conclusions based on data and observations.
 Laboratory skills will be enhanced due to a specific curriculum design around labs.